"Clothe yourselves with compassion, kindness, humility, gentleness and patience."

 in Someone's Darkness

-If you would like to adopt an inmate to give them support and hope through writing and possibly to purchase packages in the fall and spring for much needed toiletries or things like a radio to make their incarceration more bearable, please contact me as I have a list of indigent inmates from all 4 facilities.
-They also always need stamps and greeting cards that they can send to their families and friends.
+If you would like to SPONSOR an indigent inmate to give them support and hope through writing please CONTACT ME as I have a list of indigent inmates from all 4 facilities.
+They always need stamps and greeting cards that they can send to their families and friends.
 You can send them 10 assorted greeting cards and stamps.
 Help heal a broken angel.
 A sponsorship certificate will be mailed to you and a copy to the inmate..

 This site is dedicated to incarcerated and formerly incarcerated women in Florida.
 The focus is on helping current and former inmates and to let them know that they are not forgotten and that we care.

 By A Young Man In Prison